• News

 Upsizing to downsize – a new option for later life living

-“It’s mutually beneficial – the children upsize, with the help of money from their parents.
-And the parents downsize.”
+This can be mutually beneficial – the children upsize, with the help of money from their parents.
+And the parents downsize or at least have shared responsibility for a bigger home.”

 At the same time, money is flowing between generations too, which can benefit the financial wellbeing of the whole family.